 ‘If you can tell me where the headquarters of the Order of the Phoenix is, I can tell you where I’m currently residing,’ Harry offered.

-‘I can’t tell you that,’ she snapped.
-Tonks blinked, then let out a low whistle.
+‘I can’t tell you that.’
+Tonks blinked and let out a low whistle.
 ‘You’re under the Fidelius too.
 That explains a lot.’

-Tonks’s brow creased and she drew him to one side out of the crowd.
+Tonks’s brow wrinkled deeper and she drew him to one side out of the crowd.
 ‘So if you’re safe, what have you been doing?’